 The first mass-produced collars were used primarily on line-shafting in early mills.
 There were some bad accidents because the set screw had a protruding head that could catch a workman's clothing and pull him into a machine.

 There wasn't much improvement until that fellow Hallowell got rid of the protruding square-head set screw back in the early 1900's and was awarded a patent for his safety set collar with the first recessed head socket screw.
-His product became the industry standard, and in time was copied by others.
+His product became the industry standard and, in time, was copied by others.

 That invention, by the way, was also the beginning of the recessed socket screw industry.
-Today, Hallowell's company, the Standard Pressed Steel Company, is a highly regarded maker of the "UNBRAKO" line of socket screw products and a leading producer of aerospace and high specification fasteners.
+Today, Hallowell's company, the Standard Pressed Steel Company, is a highly regarded maker of the "UNBRAKO" line of socket screw products and a leading producer of aerospace and high-specification fasteners.

-When we first looked at the industry, there were so many manufacturers and so much competition, you could buy collars so cheap that you couldn't use them.
+When we first looked at the industry, there were so many manufacturers and so much competition you could buy collars so cheap that you couldn't use them.

 asndsa